lkesteloot/unsong/unsong.md

 Sohu mercifully chose that moment to return with the supplies.
 Sarah turned her face into a mask, better than any human could have.
 We cleared out of the way as she started drawing the magic circle from memory.
 It was the same one I had seen Ana draw.
 I took a piece of chalk and joined in.
 No help for it, I figured.

-“I, Sohu West, in full knowledge of the consequences, call upon the symbols and angels of the world…”
+“I, Sohu West, in full knowledge of the consequences, call upon the symbols and angels of the world...”

-“I, Aaron Smith-Teller, in full knowledge of the consequences, call upon the symbols and angels of the world…”
+“I, Aaron Smith-Teller, in full knowledge of the consequences, call upon the symbols and angels of the world...”

 And so we went, with Sarah staring at us motionless outside the circle.